-- a.
-For any proposed replat that requires a variance, waiver, or special exception, a public hearing shall be held prior to taking action on the proposed replat. - b.
-If a proposed replat requires a variance, waiver, or exception and includes (i) any property that was limited by an interim or permanent zoning classification to residential uses for not more than two residential units per lot at any time during the preceding five years, or (ii) any lot from the preceding plat that was limited by deed restrictions to residential uses for not more than two residential units per lot, a public hearing shall be held regarding the replat by the Planning and Zoning Commission or City Council. - c.
+- preceding plat that was limited by deed restrictions to residential uses for not more than two residential units per lot, a public hearing shall be held regarding the replat by the Planning and Zoning Commission or City Council.194 - c.
 If the proposed Replat requires a variance or waiver and is protested in accordance with this subsection, the proposed Replat must receive, in order to be approved, the affirmative vote of at least three-fourths of the members present of the Planning and Zoning Commission or City Council, or both.
 For a legal protest, written instruments signed by the owners of at least 20 percent of the area of the lots or land immediately adjoining the area covered by the proposed replat and extending 200 feet from that area, but within the original subdivision, must be filed with the Planning and Zoning Commission or City Council, or both, prior to the close of the public hearing.
 In computing the percentage of land area under this subsection, the area of streets and alleys shall be included.

-5. Review and Decision 184
+5. Review and Decision 195